airlabx/make-vm-workstations-servers/README.md

 ## To Do
 - Change name of script
+- clean up code
 - Add what iso to mount so this script can make Windows Server, Windows 10, or Ubuntu VM's
-- Add how many servers
+- Add how many VMS to make